-At The Lodhi all elements of the hotel experience are designed to create a soothing mood, but to us the most visibly obvious role plays the interior design—and how it softens the architecture’s strong impact.
-Thanks to calm tones and textures inside, the interiors feel almost cosy.
+At The Lodhi, all elements of the hotel experience are designed to create a soothing mood, but to us, the most visibly obvious role plays the interior design—and how it softens the architecture’s strong impact.
+Thanks to calm tones and textures inside, the interiors feel almost cozy.

 Swimming and dining

-For a more serious swim there is the vast, 50-metre outdoor swimming pool, by the spa.
+For a more serious swim, there is the vast, 50-meter outdoor swimming pool, by the spa.
 It wows with spectacular design, flanked by rows of columns and screened by mogul-style stone lattice jaalis.
-Guests can also have light lunch and chill out in the neighbouring Pool Cafe, a breezy and casual hangout.
+Guests can also have light lunch and chill out in the neighboring Pool Cafe, a breezy and casual hangout.